 I’m most proud of our ability to truly support clients in serving people well.
 For example, a current client has multiple rooms dedicated to paper files.
 We’re converting those files into hundreds of electronic records so all files are complete and easy to find.
 And sure, being paperless makes organizing easier.
 But the real impact is that they can now see outcomes at the touch of a button, for an individual and an entire community.
 This will affect fundraising, grants, how many people they can serve, how they structure programming, everything.
 In two years, that agency is going to be changed.

-What does the future look like for First Call Technology and Community CareLink?
+What does the future look like for Community CareLink?

 Long term, our goal is to work with entire communities, entire states.
 Unlike most electronic health records (EHRs) that only communicate within their system, Community CareLink can be installed in multiple agencies, locally and nationally, to securely share one client record across the continuum of care.
 Imagine when we can follow an individual through their entire life, including transitional living, court records and health systems.
 We will be able to conduct research across populations to truly understand what makes people and communities better.

-Want to see what First Call Technology is up to?
+Want to see what CCL is up to?
 Follow us on Facebook!